oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     </copy>
     ```

-    **Note:** Since there are two statements that need to be run should use the "Run Script" button rather than the "Run Statement" button.
+    **Note:** There are two statements that need to be run so you should use the "Run Script" button rather than the "Run Statement" button.

     ![add vectors](images/parks_embedding.png " ")